moby/moby/man/docker.1.md

 100G.
 The file is sparse, so it will not initially take up this much space.

-Example use: `docker -d --storage-opt dm.loopdatasize=200G`
+Example use: `docker daemon --storage-opt dm.loopdatasize=200G`

 #### dm.loopmetadatasize